sarahbinday/sarahbinday.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1rUESTJn8p6yk0b7BM-DZLcUNUhUdgHlTDf54C5avxsw&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 ## Lehigh University Undergraduate Enrollment by College
+Below is a chart made using Chartbuilder representing data collected in [Lehigh University's 2021 Fall Profile](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2021.pdf).
+This chart shows the 2021 Lehigh University enrollment by college, from highest enrollment to lowest.
+I found that the College of Arts and Sciences had the highest enrollment, at 37.9%, followed by the College of Engineering and Applied Sciences, with 24.8%.

 <img src="https://github.com/sarahbinday/sarahbinday.github.io/blob/main/LehighEnrollment.png?raw=true" width="600"/>

 ## Social Media Platform Usage by Year
-Below is a chart made using Chartbuilder representing data collected by Business of Apps.
-This data follows the usage of Instagram, Snapchat and Facebook from 2014 to 2021, and the chart is a visual representation of this data.
+Below is a chart made using Chartbuilder representing data collected by Business of Apps following the usage of [Instagram](https://www.businessofapps.com/data/instagram-statistics/), [Snapchat](https://www.businessofapps.com/data/snapchat-statistics/) and [Facebook](https://www.businessofapps.com/data/facebook-statistics/) from 2014 to 2021.
+This chart is a visual representation of the data.
+On the X-axis of this chart are the years these platforms have been operating, while on the Y-axis are the annual platforms users, represented in millions.
+This chart shows that Facebook started with the greatest amount of users and has steadily been increasing each year, while Instagram and Snapchat take second and third place.
+From this data, one can also see that Facebook and Instagram have had steady growth, while Snapchat hasn't had the same performance.

 <img src="https://github.com/sarahbinday/sarahbinday.github.io/blob/main/SocialMediaData.png?raw=true" width="600"/>